Vector35/deprecated_python_debugger/documentation/Manual.md

 # Binary Ninja Debugger Manual

+## Document Conventions

+Terms in **bold** can be found in the Glossary section.
+Strings `highlighted` refer to code, paths, or commands executed at a terminal.

+`BNDP_ROOT` refers to the path where the debugger is installed.

+## Table of Contents

 [toc]
 # Introduction

-Binary Ninja Debugger Plugin (BNDP) is a plugin for Binary Ninja implementing debug functionality.
+Binary Ninja Debugger Plugin (**BNDP**) is a plugin for Binary Ninja implementing debug functionality.
 It can be used from within the GUI or outside (headless).
 It officially supports 64-bit Windows, Linux, and MacOS targets.
 Its extensible design makes it easily adapted to other platforms.

 # Installation